 “It’s the repetition of affirmations that leads to belief.
 And once that belief becomes a deep conviction, things begin to happen.”

-When Ali first challenged for the world title at the very young age of 22, he was up against the mighty Charles ‘Sonny’ Liston.
-With an immensely powerful punch and jab, Liston was at the time regarded as one of the greatest heavyweight in the history of the sport.
+When Ali first challenged for the world title at the young age of 22, he was up against the mighty Charles ‘Sonny’ Liston.
+With an immensely powerful punch, Liston was regarded as one of the greatest heavyweights in boxing history.
 Although Ali boasted an impressive unbeaten record, no one realistically gave him a chance.

 A regular tactic of Ali was to insult and wind up his opponents before, and sometimes during a fight.
-This often made them angry and tense, which wasted a lot of their energy, and often made them forget their fight strategy as they looked to shut him up.
+This made them angry and tense, which wasted their energy, and made them forget their fight strategy.

 Ali did this throughout his long boxing career.
 Even as a 12 years old amateur, Ali would poke his head inside his opponent’s locker room asking, ‘Which one of you is the guy I’m beating up tonight?’

 According to Lynne McTaggart in her book “The Intention Experiment”, Muhammad Ali would often rehearse his fights in his head as if they were real.
-Apparently before one of his fights with Joe Frazier he would imagine “the fatigue in his legs, the sweat pouring off his body, the pain in his kidneys and bruises on his face, the flash of photographers, the exultant screams of the crowd, even the moment when the referee lifts his arm in victory…” This is classic visualisation technique of visualising the success that you want, and is used a great deal in hypnosis.
-If you want to be a great football player, then simply visualize yourself doing really well at the highest level.
+Before one of his fights with Joe Frazier he imagined “the fatigue in his legs, the sweat pouring off his body, the pain in his kidneys and bruises on his face, the flash of photographers, the exultant screams of the crowd, even the moment when the referee lifts his arm in victory…” This classic technique of visualising success is used often in hypnosis.
+If you want to be a great football player, then visualize yourself excelling at the highest level.

 Ali would say himself that “Champions aren’t made in gyms.
 Champions are made from something they have deep inside them: A desire, a dream, a vision.”